 As a young man, Darwin particularly enjoyed the Bard’s historical dramas, although he became tired of the playwright as he grew older.
 Lincoln, meanwhile, recited Shakespeare’s work extensively throughout his life.
 In an eerie coincidence, Honest Abe quoted the following line from Macbeth mere days before his assassination: “After life’s fitful fever, he sleeps well.”

-2. Neither Rose to National Prominence Until Their Late Forties
+2. Neither Man Rose to National Prominence Until Their Late Forties.

-4. Both Suffered Through the Death of a Very Young Child
+4. Both Suffered Through the Death of a Young Child.

-As if the grim reaper hadn’t hounded their families enough, Edward Lincoln died shortly before his fourth birthday, while Anne Elizabeth Darwin succumbed to an unknown illness at the age of ten (her devastated parents kept a box full of keepsakes which went undiscovered until 2000).
+Edward Lincoln died shortly before his fourth birthday, while Anne Elizabeth Darwin succumbed to an unknown illness at the age of 10 (her devastated parents kept a box full of keepsakes which went undiscovered until 2000).

 Lincoln adored opera, while Darwin enjoyed listening to church choirs, classical concerts, and his wife’s piano-playing.
-Despite this affinity, the former man refused to sing around others and the latter was tone-deaf.
+Despite this shared affinity for music, the former man refused to sing around others and the latter was tone-deaf.